Skip to main content

 pass

-Since expr is a string, in this case we could just use the raw bytes of the input for get_input, but if we did we’d eventually find some string encoding issues that aren’t really helpful.
+Since expr is a string, in this case we could just use the raw bytes of the input for get_input, but if we did we’d eventually find some string encoding issues that aren’t meaningful.

-It’s generally better to just use Atheris’s FuzzedDataProvider to create inputs of the appropriate type from the raw input, like so:
+Instead it’s better to use Atheris’s FuzzedDataProvider to create inputs of the appropriate type from the raw input, like so:

 def get_input(data: bytes) -> str: